SocialQu/Suss/README.md

-# Süss
+# Süß

 AI transcription &amp; summarization service for videoconferences 🐕‍🦺

 ## Motivation

-It is not uncommon for employees to spend 20% of their time in meetings.
+It is not uncommon for employees to spend on average 20% of their time in meetings.

 Documenting a meeting in a minute or memo is a valuable resource to reference what was talked about and agreed, provide a good starting point for future meetings and assess its productivity.